Steven van der Hagen: Life

 Steven van der Hagen was born around 1563 in Amersfoort and was brought up by an aunt, his father's sister, after his parents fled to the Southern Netherlands due to the Dutch Revolt.
 Steven was given a good education which included Latin.
 When he was ten he went to visit his father Andries van der Hagen in Bruges, and together they went to Ypres and Doornik to seek work for him.
 Steven began work at a silkworkers' shop on the market square, before returning to Ypres to receive further education from his uncle Willem van der Hagen.

-Andalucia
+Andalusia

 At 12, Steven developed a great interest in Spain and (unbeknownst to his uncle) he traveled to Calais on foot to catch a ship there.
 A ship's captain heard that Steven was not a Fleming and asked him if he had run away from home.
 Once they got into conversation, Steven found out that five Antwerp merchants were traveling to Spain on this ship.
 Steven made a good impression on one of the merchants, who thought him wellbred, and offered (under conditions) to take him to Seville with him.
 For reasons of security, Steven did not use his surname so that nobody would connect him to his well-known uncle.